Japan: Chubu Exchange and Study Abroad

 Chubu Exchange Program:

 Exchange participants will enroll in Japanese language classes and credit will transfer back to Ohio University.
 Students will earn approximately 16-20 credit hours per semester at Chubu.
+The exchange option is not available during 2021-22.

 The program fee for this program includes: Student accommodations, some meals, in-country transportation, excursions (guided with tours), airport transfers, welcome and farewell dinner and international medical health insurance.